Caitlin2694/blog-site-live/content/post/fol1.md

 This preliminary work is as follows:
 1. Identify the generic terms (or “concepts”) needed in your ontology.
-2. Discuss these terms and their definitions with a subject matter experts (SME).
+2. Discuss these terms and their definitions with a subject matter expert(s) (SME).
-3. Translate SME definition (written in natural language) to formal definitions (written in First-order logic).
+3. Translate SME definitions (written in natural language) to formal definitions (written in First-order logic).

 The reason that natural language definitions (or “SME definitions”) are translated into formal definitions (or “FOL definitions”) is twofold.
 Firstly, it transforms the information into a format that the computer can understand, in-line with how the ontology will eventually be